 Trying to make being vegan easier both for yourself and your family?
 Check out my favorite vegan finds on Amazon, from useful cookbooks and vegan pantry staples to kitchen tools, products for vegan kids, etc.!

-5. Vegans rejoice: cooking beans and grains in the Instant Pot is a breeze!
+5. Vegetarians rejoice: cooking beans and grains in the Instant Pot is a breeze!

 However, there are a few things to keep in mind.